Middle-aged and Elderly Employment Promotion Act

 Article 42

-The name or title and the name of the responsible person shall be publicized if any of the situations specified in the preceding paragraph occurs, and an order shall be made to ask for improvement within a specific period; failure to make improvement within the specific period shall result in consecutive fines for each violation.
+The name or title and the name of the responsible person shall be publicized if any of the situations referred to the preceding paragraph occurs, and an order shall be made to ask for improvement within a specific period; failure to make improvement within the specific period shall result in consecutive fines for each violation.

 Article 43

-The penalty specified in the Act shall be levied by the local competent authority.
+The penalty referred to in the Act shall be levied by the local competent authority.

 Article 44